deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 Say Bye Bye to integrating with complex frameworks, broken dependencies, "forced API level upgrades", new toolchains or store buereaucracy like "your app will be delisted if you don't declare compliancy with X" etc.
-Nothing can prevent using a webxdc app with friends if you have the zip file and a webxdc-capable messenger with a chat group/room to "run" it.
+Nothing can prevent using a webxdc app with friends if you have, in your hand, the zip file and a webxdc-capable messenger with a chat group/room to "run" it.
 No worries about VPS or web hosting, DNS or SSL certificates.
 Peace!

 Curious and interested to join some "replace-VCs-with-ZIP-files" fun and work?